YarikTH/ureact/README.md

 Here we have two separate subsystems.
 One that imitates reading of two values:
 'a' and 'b'.
 And one that calculates sum of 'a' and 'b'.

-First way to do so it's just perform
+First way to do so it's just perform (TODO write end of the phrase)

 ```cpp
 // Singleton that contains all read and calculated values.
 All these values